dutchaug/devfest-2015/app/_i18n/en/_posts/2015-09-21-women-techmakers.markdown

 When tickets first opened up for DevFest, only 21 of the first batch of 300 tickets were registered by women.
 If that wasn't bad enough, two cancellations brought that number to a meager 6%.

 The cause of this seems to resonate with the lack of diversity in academia and the workplace in the Netherlands.
-[According to VHTO (link to PDF)](http://www.vhto.nl/fileadmin/user_upload/images/Cijfers_en_onderzoek/20150605_Gediplomeerden_totaal_htno_per_opleiding_1415.pdf), only 3.5% of students studying computer science in 2014 at a professional level are women (30 of 861), with a more startling number of 2.7% (8 of 297) in technical computer science.
+[According to VHTO (PDF)](http://www.vhto.nl/fileadmin/user_upload/images/Cijfers_en_onderzoek/20150605_Gediplomeerden_totaal_htno_per_opleiding_1415.pdf), only 3.5% of students studying computer science in 2014 at a professional level are women (30 of 861), with a more startling number of 2.7% (8 of 297) in technical computer science.
 While slightly better at academic level (7.4% and 6.8%, respectively), one can nevertheless only ponder the reason of this imbalance.

 While opinions may vary, there are a few different reasons why we and others think that gender diversity is important:

 * Diversity of thought and essential skills, as women bring different perspectives and knowledge.
 There is a pool of talent with experience and expertise that has remained almost untapped.
 * Changing the perception of which interests males and females are _expected_ to have addresses a much larger problem of the mismatch between equal levels of capability and achievement in math and science, and the very different career choices men and women make.
 Research has shown that parents provide boys and girls with different experiences through the toys they receive and the ways in which praise is given.
-* Encouraging rolemodels to show that computer scientists can put their skills to the greater good can encourage adolescent females to consider it as a field that has a large societal impact.
+* Encouraging role models to show that computer scientists can put their skills to the greater good can encourage adolescent females to consider it as a field that has a large societal impact.
 It has been shown that this demographic leans towards biological and medical sciences for this very reason.
-* Females tend to have a higher social intelligence score, working better in teams and leading teams than their male colleagues.
+* Females tend to have higher social intelligence, working better in teams and leading teams than their male colleagues.

-In practice, better balanced product teams tend to produce products with a competitive adge that are suited to a larger portion of the population.
+In practice, better balanced product teams tend to produce products with a competitive edge that are suited to a larger portion of the population.

-The diversity of experiences, ideas, and social intelligence, and a detailed response to various criticisms of positive discrimination is addressed in _A Practical Guide to Gender Diversity for Computer Science Faculty_.
-You can find [the chapter on _Why is Gender Diversity Important?_ here (PDF)](http://www.csee.umbc.edu/courses/undergraduate/CMSC304/Fall2014/PracticalGuideGenderDiversity-Ch2.pdf), as part of the University of Maryland, Baltimore County's _Ethical and Social Issues in Information Technology_ course.
+A more detailed explanation about the diversity of experiences, ideas, and social intelligence, and a detailed response to various criticisms of positive discrimination is addressed in _A Practical Guide to Gender Diversity for Computer Science Faculty_, in chapter 2, _Why is Gender Diversity Important?_ (PDF)](http://www.csee.umbc.edu/courses/undergraduate/CMSC304/Fall2014/PracticalGuideGenderDiversity-Ch2.pdf).

 #### What can we do to help?